Impact factor

-The impact factor (IF) or journal impact factor (JIF) of an academic journal is a scientometric index calculated by Clarivate that reflects the yearly mean number of citations of articles published in the last two years in a given journal, as indexed by Clarivate's Web of Science.
-As a journal-level metric, it is frequently used as a proxy for the relative importance of a journal within its field; journals with higher impact factor values are given the status of being more important, or carry more prestige in their respective fields, than those with lower values.
-While frequently used by universities and funding bodies to decide on promotion and research proposals, it has come under attack for distorting good scientific practices.
+The impact factor (IF) or journal impact factor (JIF) of an academic journal is a type of journal ranking.
+Journals with higher impact factor values are considered more prestigious or important within their field.
+Impact factor is a scientometric index calculated by Clarivate's Web of Science.
+The impact factor of a journal reflects the yearly mean number of article citations published in the last two years.
+While frequently used by universities and funding bodies to decide on promotion and research proposals, it has been criticised for distorting good scientific practices.

 History

 The impact factor was devised by Eugene Garfield, the founder of the Institute for Scientific Information (ISI) in Philadelphia.
 Impact factors began to be calculated yearly starting from 1975 for journals listed in the Journal Citation Reports (JCR).
 ISI was acquired by Thomson Scientific & Healthcare in 1992, and became known as Thomson ISI.
 In 2018, Thomson-Reuters spun off and sold ISI to Onex Corporation and Baring Private Equity Asia.
-They founded a new corporation, Clarivate, which is now the publisher of the JCR.
+They founded a new corporation, Clarivate, which continued publishing the JCR.